garrandall/popular-music-data/tracks/baby-i-m-back-baby-bash-akon.md

 Don't look no farther!
-Baby im back (yeah)
+Baby I'm back (yeah)
 I'm here to cater to you (anything you want me to, I'll do it) Cause Ill be your lover (ill be your lover)
 Ill be your best friend
 Tell me what I gotta do (tell me what I gotta do and ill do it)

-Now im back in a flesh
+Now I'm back in a flesh
-Feelin so blessed, back in your corner suga, suga don't stress Forget about the rest; let's go inside, im back in your zone Baby im back in your vibe, now I can't be denied I can lie im on ya I never ever wanna say sayonara
+Feelin so blessed, back in your corner suga, suga don't stress Forget about the rest; let's go inside, I'm back in your zone Baby I'm back in your vibe, now I can't be denied I can lie I'm on ya I never ever wanna say sayonara
 Some body told me that the grass was greener
 On the other side andale arriba